Peterhouse school of history

 The Peterhouse school see politicians making policy decisions with self-interest their primary goal and ideological principles acting as a kind of smoke screen to cover their true intentions or held because they are politically convenient at the time.
 Peterhouse historians reject biography as, Cowling argues, it "abstracts a man whose public action should not be abstracted" because politicians' actions cannot be properly understood in isolation but only by their interaction with fellow politicians.
 Cowling also claimed that the Peterhouse school treated Parliament as an instrument of class warfare and that it borrowed from The Spectator's political columnist Henry Fairlie and Robert Blake's central chapters of his The Unknown Prime Minister the realisation of parliamentary politics as "a spectacle of ambition and manoeuvre".

-Maurice Cowling believed that the term had been coined by John Joseph Lee, a professor at University College Cork but previously a Fellow of Peterhouse.
+Maurice Cowling believed that the term had been coined by J. J. Lee, a professor at University College Cork but previously a Fellow of Peterhouse.
 In Cowling's own words: